Health & Medical Polices at Camp Jefferson Summer Day Camp

 In order to keep our campers safe and healthy, Camp Jefferson Summer Day Camp must meet State guidelines, New Jersey Youth Camp Standards N.J.A.C.
 8:25, regarding immunizations and health policies.

-- Camp Jefferson reserves the right to refuse admittance or dismiss from Camp any person with or without full immunization who may present a risk to themselves or others due to a communicable disease, infection or infestation.
+- Camp Jefferson reserves the right to refuse admittance or dismiss from Camp any person with or without full immunizations who may present a risk to themselves or others due to a communicable disease, infection or infestation.

 - Dr. Louis Pupo is expected to be our Camp physician on call.
 The Camp Jefferson Summer Day Camp Nurse’s Office would follow standing orders provided by Dr. Pupo.
 The covering hospital for the Camp is expected to be St. Clare’s Hospital - Dover campus.